mozilla/ActiveData/docs/_Caring_for_ActiveData.md

 - Serve static files (located at `~/ActiveData/active_data/public`)
 - Serve SSH (The Flask server can deliver its own SSH, probably slower, if required)
-- Forward requests to Gunicorn (The Flask server does not pre-fork processes)
+- Forward requests to multiple Flask processes (or Gunicorn if you wish)

 Configuration is `~/ActiveData/resources/config/nginx.conf`